Mexico's president goes full-steam ahead with Mayan train

 The pandemic has made it more difficult to organize and protest the government’s plan, said May, the anthropologist.

-“People are not focused these days on the train, nor Andrés Manuel’s visit, but rather on having something to eat today, having community tomorrow and not getting infected with the virus,” he said.
+“People are not focused these days on the train, nor Andrés Manuel’s visit, but rather on having something to eat today, having something to eat tomorrow and not getting infected with the virus,” he said.
 “I’m afraid to say it but I believe they’re going to build the train and the conflict will come after.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.